brodieberger/ZeroArchipelago/worlds/mmzero3/docs/en_Mega Man Zero 3.md

 - I hope to soon bring this world from unstable to stable, so report anything that seems off, not just bugs!

 ## Planned Features.
 - A weapon wheel on SELECT for swapping chips and weapons without opening the menu.
-Right now it just cycles sub weapons.
+Right now you can only select one at once.
 - Breakable containers and other collectables as location checks.
 - Level geometry, enemy, or entrance randomization.
   - Enemy Randomization is currently being worked on.